fireboltattdev/mx2/USAGE.md

 # AT&T's M2X Python Client - Usage

-To create a client instance only a single parameter, the API Key, is needed.
+To create a client instance only a single parameter, the Master API Key, is needed.
 Your API Keys can be found in your account settings.
 To create a client instance just do:

 ```python